AnnamaniS/JDE05_Final_Project/README.md

 **III.
 Our Problem Statement:**

   Building an NHL All-Star team:

     The goal is to select players who excel in their roles and contribute to overall team balance.

-      * Forwards with strong offensive stats
+      * Forwards with strong offensive stats.
-      * Two-way defensemen
+      * Two-way defensemen.
-      * Goalies with high save percentages
+      * Goalies with high save percentages.
       * Players who shine in special teams and leadership.

 **IV.
 Data Architecture Diagram:**